junlinruan425/junlinruan425/README.md

 ## Hi I am Junlin Ruan, here is my introduction.
 I'm currently a portgraduate student in Imperial College London, majoring in the Statistics(Data Science).
 I have done my undergraduate degree in the University of Southampton, which is in a small city near London.
 I really enjoy studying math and statistics in my student career, and I desire to learn more deeper knowledge about this field.
 I'm looking for help with building Data Science Programming skills.
-You can contact me through this email: <jr725@ic.ac.uk>.
+You can contact me through this email: <jr725@ic.ac.uk>. edit

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...